Privacy Techniques to Keep a Low Profile

 To work properly, this strategy is best employed with three additional services:

 - A Wyoming “virtual office” program.
-This program offers an address and telephone number for the company so that if anyone comes sniffing around to see if the company is associated with you there will not be an obvious trail.
+This program offers an address and telephone number for the company.
+So, if anyone comes sniffing around to see if the company is associated with you there will not be an obvious trail.

 - Nominee officer and director service.
 Since officers and directors are listed in the public records, having a nominee, meaning, “in name only,” serve as officers and directors of your company, you can maintain control having the shareholder voting rights in your hands or the hands of a trusted family member, trust or associate.